The Legend of Heroes: History

 The third game in the series, The Legend of Heroes III (1994), later released in English as The Legend of Heroes II: Prophecy of the Moonlight Witch, dropped "Dragon Slayer" from the title.
 It would be followed up by The Legend of Heroes IV (1996) and The Legend of Heroes V (1999), later known outside of Japan as respectively The Legend of Heroes: A Tear of Vermillion and The Legend of Heroes III: Song of the Ocean.
 The three games form the "Gagharv trilogy", a subseries following a shared narrative within the same world.

 After the conclusion of the Gagharv trilogy, Falcom introduced a completely new world and story with their next game: The Legend of Heroes VI: Trails in the Sky (2004).
 The game, later dropping the VI from the title, received two sequels: Trails in the Sky SC (2006) and Trails in the Sky the 3rd (2007).
-The three games made up the first arc of a new subseries, known as Kiseki (軌跡) in Japanese and Trails in English.
+The three games made up the first ("Liberl") arc of a new subseries, known as Kiseki (軌跡) in Japanese and Trails in English.
 Trails would end up becoming a major success for Falcom, with every Legend of Heroes game released since being a part of it.

 The next two games in the series, The Legend of Heroes: Trails from Zero (2010) and Trails to Azure (2011), form the "Crossbell" arc of the Trails narrative.
 The Trails of Cold Steel arc would follow, starting with The Legend of Heroes: Trails of Cold Steel in 2013 and ending with Trails of Cold Steel IV in 2018.
-The Legend of Heroes: Trails into Reverie is usually grouped into this arc.
-The ongoing arc, Kuro no Kiseki, started with the release of The Legend of Heroes: Kuro no Kiseki in 2021.
+The Legend of Heroes: Trails into Reverie is the epilogue to the Crossbell and Cold Steel/"Erebonia" arcs.
+The ongoing "Calvard" arc has seen three releases and began with The Legend of Heroes: Trails Through Daybreak (2021).

 Manga and anime

-A Dragon Slayer: The Legend of Heroes original video animation anime was released in 1992, the same year that Dragon Slayer: The Legend of Heroes II was released, loosely based on the story of the first game.
+A Dragon Slayer: The Legend of Heroes original video animation was released in 1992, loosely based on the story of the first game.
 In 1997, it was dubbed into English by Urban Vision and was released onto VHS in North America.
 In 2009, three volumes of a Trails in the Sky manga were published in Japan by Kadokawa Shoten, which was followed next year by a sequel, Trails from Zero: Pre-Story, published by ASCII Media Works.
 Two original video animation anime episodes of Trails in the Sky were respectively released in October 2011 and January 2012.
-The Legend of Heroes: Trails of Cold Steel – Northern War, an anime television series by Tatsunoko Production and set in the Trails universe, began airing in January 2023.
+A 12-episode anime series set in the Trails universe and produced by Tatsunoko Production, The Legend of Heroes: Trails of Cold Steel – Northern War, aired in early 2023.